 When it comes to terms of plans and offers, T-Mobile is one of the most diverse options.
 It offers a wide array of prices that span family plans, unlimited data choices, prepaid plans and more.

-T-Mobile also has weekly giveaways and a host of incentives for its customers, as well as one of the market's better trade-in schemes.
+T-Mobile also has weekly giveaways and a host of incentives for its customers, such as 25-cent discounts on every gallon of gas you buy at Shell between June 21 and the week of Labor Day this summer.
 Overall, T-Mobile takes our number 1 spot among phone carriers thanks to its blend of affordability, features, the number of options and its great coverage.

 Getting T-Mobile on a budget: Mint Mobile